PierreStephaneVoltaire/secretz/README.md

   - Keys only in target
   - Keys present in both but with different values (redacted if sensitive)
 - Redaction is controlled by `.vaultconfigs` settings:
-  - `redact_secrets`: Redacts all secret values by default
+  - `hide_secrets`: Redacts all secret values by default
   - `redact_json_values`: Redacts sensitive keys within JSON values
-  - `redacted_keys`: List of key names to redact
+  - `sensitive_keys`: List of key names to redact

 ##### Example `.vaultconfigs.example` snippet